-SK: A Brownfield site is a previously developed property that has been contaminated with a hazardous substance, pollutant or contaminant.
-For example, a piece of land that used be a manufacturing factory, gas station, recycling facility or dry cleaning business, is often classified as a Brownfield site.
+A Brownfield site is a previously developed property that has been contaminated with a hazardous substance, pollutant or contaminant.
+For example, a piece of land that used to be a manufacturing factory, gas station, recycling facility or dry cleaning business, is often classified as a Brownfield site.

 Brownfield site redevelopment can be complicated, made difficult by residual impacts left behind.
 Despite the property is not currently being used, there may be a gas tank still buried in the ground or chemicals that were used in dry cleaning contaminating the soil of the surrounding areas.

-SK: When a company is ready to redevelop a Brownfield site, the first step is to find the right location.
+When a company is ready to redevelop a Brownfield site, the first step is to find the right location.
 DLC has identified many Brownfield sites in a variety of locations such as New York, New Jersey, Connecticut, Virginia, Florida, North Carolina, South Carolina, Alabama, Georgia, New Hampshire, and Indiana.

-SK: Levittown Town Center in Pennsylvania is a great example that shows social and economic benefits of redeveloping a Brownfield site.
+Levittown Town Center in Pennsylvania is a great example that shows social and economic benefits of redeveloping a Brownfield site.
 It was a ground-up redevelopment project, transforming a former enclosed mall into a 463,740 square foot open-air shopping center.
-The site had a number of environmental concerns including, VOCs, ASTs, more than 30 USTs, oil water separators, and lead-based paint.
+The site had a number of environmental concerns including, VOCs, ASTs, more than 30 USTs, oil-water separators, and lead-based paint.
 The owner of this properly entered the Pennsylvania Hazardous Sites Cleanup Act to complete remediation of the site and we successfully facilitated the remediation process.